12deadpixels/the_quiet_walk/README.md

 ==============
 The quiet walk is a mobile sound art project by Alessandro Altavilla and Tom Schofield.

-OF Development by Tom Schofield
+OF Development by Tom Schofield.

-Sound development by Alessandro Altavilla
+GUI and Sound engine by Alessandro Altavilla.

-Tested on iOS 6.
+Tested on iOS 7.1

-last updated january 2013
+Last updated September 2014